- Admission Information

 Federal regulation will examine the ability of the federal government to control international trade.
 The focus of the course will be U.S. export controls, embargoes, antiterrorism regulations that apply to international commerce, and the Foreign Corrupt Practices Act.
 Students will prepare a compliance program integrating these regulations into a workable framework for a company.
-Three semester hours.
+3 semester hours

 International Conflict Resolution and Management

 At Main Campus Spring Quarter.
 This course will focus on the role international law and organizations can play in preventing, managing and resolving international conflicts.
 The role assigned to these organizations under their charters as well as the role they have assumed in practice will be examined.
 The UN, regional organizations and NGO’s?s will be included.
 Alternative to the use of force will constitute the main inquiry.
 Requires: Exam or research paper.
 2 semester hours

 International Environmental Law

 This course provides an introduction to the growing network of international law (multilateral and bilateral treaties, customary law, adjudications, etc.) controlling the environment.
 The course focuses upon international legal issues including global climate change, transboundary pollution, resource depletion, toxic wasted export, biodiversity and wildlife/plant extinction, deforestation, desertification, ocean pollution, sustainable development, etc. (The internal domestic environmental laws of individual countries receive some attention as do trade law, but these are really reserved for courses in Comparative Law and International Business Transactions, respectively).
 Limited to 20 students.
 3 semester hours